g-ch/hybrid_local_map/readme.md

 # Building Environment
 - Ubuntu 16.04, ROS Kinetic
 - Ubuntu 18.04, ROS Melodic

 # Building Dependencies
 - Eigen
+- PCL
 - [Ewok](https://github.com/VladyslavUsenko/ewok/tree/master/ewok_ring_buffer/include/ewok).
 A version with our required IO functions is included in *nags_planning/include*.

 # Building Steps
 Clone this repository to your ROS workspace and run
 ```
 catkin_make
 ```

+# Usage
+- Set the state limitation parameters in */nags_planning/others/compute_pva_table.cpp* and then compile and run this cpp to calculate a state limitation table to get the time for each motion primitive.
+The calculation may take a long time and is suggested to be concudted in a high-performance computer.
+- Copy the computed table to the onboard computer.
+Modify the parameters in */nags_planning/cfg/setting.yaml* to set the parameters for the planner.
+The path of this table should be replaced.
+- Launch */nags_planning/launch/local_planning_gradient_sample.launch*.

 # Test Results
 ## Simulation Result
 - Test scenarios: